AEJester/df-lib/README.md

 # df-lib
-A JS library for diamondfire
+A JS library for the server diamondfire.